MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 **Step 4** - Finding & Binding - “invokeCommissioning 8 0”
 - This command shall be given for any the devices which needs to be bound for clusters.

 **Step 5**- Reset the other Zigbee devices to join into this network.
+Use "resetToFN" command on the console to reset the other Zigbee devices.

 - Once the network is established Extended light and Multisensor devices will start reporting their attribute values to Combined interface as shown in the video.
 - The Extended Light can be switched ON or OFF by issuing an onOff command(To get the network address, use getNetworkAddress command on your extended light device) from the CI as shown below.